spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 .. note:: Alternatives with higher rank have priority when determining the parameter value for a certain scenario.
-   If the parameter value is specified for two alternatives, and both of them happen to coexist in a same scenario, the value from the alternative with the higher rank is picked.
+   If the parameter value is specified for two alternatives, and both of them happen to coexist in a same scenario, the value from the alternative with the higher rank takes precedence.

 If it is desirable to base a scenario on an existing one, scenarios can be duplicated using the **Duplicate** item in the right-click context menu, or by pressing **Ctrl+D**.